plone/training/views_3.rst

 We don't want to always have to append /@@talklistview to out folder to get the view.
 There is a very easy way to set the view to the folder using the ZMI.

-If we append /manage_propertiesForm we can set the property "layout" to "talklistview".
+If we append ``/manage_propertiesForm`` we can set the property "layout" to ``talklistview``.

-To make views configurable so that editors can choose them like folder_Summary_view etc. We'd have to register it for the content-type at hand (Folder) in it's FTI (folder.xml).
+To make views configurable so that editors can choose them we have to register the view for the content-type at hand in it's FTI.
+To enableif for all folders we add  anew file ``profiles/default/types/Folder.xml``

 .. code-block:: xml
     :linenos: